 Coping and support

-Receiving a cancer diagnosis is shocking and scary.
+Receiving a cancer diagnosis can be shocking and upsetting.
 With time you'll find ways to cope with the stress and challenges of cancer and cancer treatment.
 Until then, you might find it helpful to:

 To reduce your risk of male breast cancer you can: